-How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam
+How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 In 2019, US companies exported roughly $350M of wood products to Vietnam (Vietnam is the 3rd largest export market for US wood).
-Vietnam’s wood processing industry is worth $10B/year as of 2020 and is expected to rise even more.
-The revenue generated by wood exports was only $1B in 2014, which grew tenfold over 15 years.
+Vietnam’s wood processing industry is valued at $10 billion per year as of 2020 and is expected to continue rising.
+The revenue generated by wood exports was only $1 billion in 2014, which grew tenfold over the next 15 years.
 Vietnam has a thriving furniture manufacturing industry that relies heavily on wood.
-To manufacture wooden products, our suppliers purchase wood locally and import them from countries worldwide.
+To manufacture wooden products, our suppliers purchase wood locally and import it from countries worldwide.

 Top Wood Products In Vietnam: What You Can Manufacture